wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 ### Check expression results

-As described above, Synapse Expressions returns an empty result if an error occurs during evaluation.
+As described above, Synapse expressions return an empty result if an error occurs during evaluation.
 Therefore, it is important to check for empty values before proceeding with further operations.

 ## Example